ms-studio/minimalistic-event-manager/readme.txt

 3. An event with start date, repeating twice.

 == Changelog ==

+= 1.0.7 =

+* do not load the widget code if PHP is lower than 5.3.

+= 1.0.6 =

+* version bump (fixing an issue in 1.0.5 where the funtions directory wasn't included).

+= 1.0.5 =

+* adding a widget to display a list of events on the frontend.
+* adding a function that facilitates custom display of event information.

 = 1.0.4 =
 * adapting to post-MP6 dashboard design